txt/plm19/doc/syllabus.md

 Part1 : 15 marks

-- Grading some other group's homeworks 1abcde (1 mark each).
+- 1+ Grading some other group's homeworks 1abcde (1 mark each).
 Report to tutor if code does not run or if the I/O behavior is not as it should be.
-- Writing 5 homeworks 1abcde  (2 mark each)
+- 1: Writing 5 homeworks 1abcde  (2 mark each)

 Part2 : 30 marks (10 per part)

-- 2a : Grading someone else's group 2 code (not the written report, just checking it works as advertised).
-- 2b : Given a data mining pipeline (from the lecturer), replace any one parts of the pipe using a different programming language.
+- 2a : Given a data mining pipeline (from the lecturer), replace any one parts of the pipe using a different programming language.
      - FIRST, write a reporting ranking ten abstractions you are thinking of trying for that code (where  list includes a short description of each AND a tiny example where that